Decorate your home – dressing up your house

 Make all-purpose displays

 I’ve already mentioned this in my Autumn Decorating Ideas post, but building an all-purpose home decor base is very important if you are decorating on a budget.
-My favourite example is our beautiful bird cage.
 Once you bought one of these, this is the most versatile thing ever.
 It goes well with pinecones and autumn leaves, bottled sand and seashells but a nice bouquet of spring hydrangea looks great with it as well.

 Do you have any tips when it comes to upcycled decorations?
 Share wit us in the comments below!